-The SRC led the development of this Sustainability Plan, and will manage its implementation and monitor progress after adoption by the Board of Trustees.
+The SRC led the development of this Sustainability Plan, and will manage its implementation and monitor progress upon its adoption by the Board of Trustees.

-In addition, Santa Ana College (SAC) has established a Green Task Force, which consists of both faculty and students, and works to provide a greener SAC campus.
+In addition, SAC has established a Green Task Force, which consists of both faculty and students, and works to provide a greener SAC campus.
 SAC has also created an Environmental Task Force which serves as a sub-committee to the SAC Facilities Committee.